-For a full history of the Sandy Bay Croquet Club, please read Teapots and Traditions, authored by Peter McCulloch and Fritha Nielsen – the official history of the Club launched at the Centenary Dinner in April 2016.
+For a full history of the Sandy Bay Croquet Club, please read Teapots and Traditions, authored by Peter McCulloch and Fritha Neilsen – the official history of the Club launched at the Centenary Dinner in April 2016.

 In 1903 a croquet lawn was established as part of the Hobart Golf Links, which occupied an area bounded by Proctors Road, Sandy Bay Road and Alexander Street in Sandy Bay.
 A group of wives of members of the Golf Links formed the Hobart Croquet Club.

 At the outbreak of World War I, there was increased demand for land in the area of the golf links for military use, and The Hobart Golf Club purchased 130 acres of land at Rosny, on Hobart’s eastern shore, where it established a new golf course in 1916.

 The croquet ladies chose to separate from the golf club and relocate to a croquet lawn at the Beach House Hotel in lower Sandy Bay.
 On February 1916, the Mercury newspaper reported that a meeting had been held to reform the Hobart Croquet Club, and that the name had been changed to the Sandy Bay Croquet Club.
 Twenty five players handed in their names for membership.

 In May 1918, the Sandy Bay Croquet Club approached the Council’s Reserves Committee with a request that a croquet lawn be laid down at Long Beach and late in 1918 the lawn was laid out on an area adjacent to the Queenborough Council’s nursery and glasshouse.